Skip to main content

 Problems with ejaculating, such as little or no semen

-If the amount you ejaculate is less than usual or you have no semen at all, you do not need to worry as this side effect is harmless.
-Talk to a doctor if it does not get any better.
+If the amount you ejaculate is less than usual or you have no semen at all, speak to your doctor.

 Serious side effects